Phase estimation with partially randomized time evolution: Conclusion

 For a wide variety for benchmark molecular systems we compare the cost of different product formula Hamiltonian simulation methods for phase estimation.
 For deterministic product formulas, it is well known that (computable) rigorous upper bounds can heavily overestimate the Trotter error, leading to much shorter Trotter steps (and hence deeper circuits) than necessary.
 We numerically analyze the empirical Trotter error, and show that while this gives a large improvement in the required resources, random product formulas can still outperform deterministic product formulas.
 Partial randomization can lead to a further reduction in cost.

-Partially randomized product formulas for electronic structure Hamiltonians allow a large degree of freedom in the algorithm design.
-In particular, one can further optimize the representation of $H$ by choosing different orbital bases for the deterministic and randomized Hamiltonians, or use the structure of the Coulomb tensor to optimize the cost.
+On a high level the decomposition strategies into deterministic and randomized parts $H_D$ and $H_R$ are guided by the following aim: Find an approximation $H_D$ to the full Hamiltonian $H$, such that the time evolution under $H_D$ is easier to implement than for $H$, while the remainder is small, $\lambda_R < \lambda$ (which therefore can be implemented cheaply in a randomized way).
+This is a change of perspective compared to previous works on optimized Hamiltonian representations.
+The possible approximations $H_D$ of the electronic structure Hamiltonian allow for a large degree of freedom in the algorithm design.
+We proposed a decomposition strategy based on factorizations of the Coulomb tensor, which lead to improved resource estimates compared to the fully deterministic method.
+One can further optimize the representation of $H$ by choosing different orbital bases for the deterministic and randomized Hamiltonians, or use the structure of the Coulomb tensor to optimize the cost.
 We think this is a promising direction for future explorations.

 In this work we are counting both non-Clifford gates as well as two-qubit gates.
 It is unclear whether in practice the non-Clifford gates are necessarily the dominant cost in fault-tolerant quantum computation \cite{litinski2019magic,gidney2024magic}.
 In particular, it appears that magic state distillation may be cheaper for logical error rates around $10^{-9}$ \cite{gidney2024magic}, which means that trade-offs which reduce circuit depth may be extra useful.
 Product formulas (using many very small angle single-qubit rotations) are also a promising candidate for approaches which are only partially fault-tolerant \cite{akahoshi2024partially}.
 The quantum circuits deriving from product formulas have the advantage of being structurally simple (they consist only of Pauli rotations if the Hamiltonian is a linear combination of Paulis), so it is straightforward to count or optimize other cost measures.